Do you feel like you’d be prepared if a major crisis struck your area?

 It may feel weird to consider a time when you may not be able to run to your local automotive store to purchase a plug to fix a flat tire.

-But if you prepare ahead of time, you can keep plugs or cans of fix-a-flat on hand if this day ever arrives, and you must repair a flat tire.
+However, if you prepare ahead of time, you can keep plugs or cans of fix-a-flat on hand if this day ever arrives, and you must repair a flat tire.

 Again, you must leave your home because of a tragedy, and you’re traveling to a safer area, but you don’t have the greatest sense of direction.
 What do you do?